KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 **e.g. machine learning**:

-Preparing data for is crucial for building effective machine learning models.
+Preparing data is crucial for building effective machine learning models.
 Encoding is when you convert categorical and other data into numerical formats, which algorithms can easily interpret.
 Common encoding techniques include:

 **One-Hot Encoding:** Converts categorical variables into a binary matrix representation, where each category is represented by a unique binary vector.